bergundy/android-market-api-py/README.md

 Begin by starting a new session and entering your google credentials.

-    session = MarketSession()
+    session = PlayStoreSession()
     session.login("user@gmail.com", "password")

-Search for "bankdroid" on the market and print the first result
+Search for "bankdroid" on the play store and print the first result

     results = session.searchApp("bankdroid")
     app = results[0]